muktihari/fit/docs/usage.md

 ### Decode Chained FIT Files

 A single invocation of `Decode()` will process exactly one FIT sequence.
-To decode chained FIT files, wrap the decode process with a loop and use `dec.Next()` to check whether next sequence of bytes are still a valid FIT sequence.
+To decode a chained FIT file containing multiple FIT data, invoke Decode() or DecodeWithContext() method multiple times.
+For convenience, we can wrap it with the Next() method as follows (optional):

 ```go
     ...